 This simple garlic butter pasta recipe is quick, creamy and delicious.
 It’s a crowd pleaser that makes a great week-night dinner.
 And the combination of garlic and parmesan is amazing!

 This evening, as usual, I had to scramble to find something to make for dinner.
 I got a late start and wanted something easy since it was just the kids and I. I pulled out some shell shaped pasta and scoured the web for a non-tomato sauce, sauce to go with it.

-I stumbled across a recipe that I used as a base and modified it to come up with this quick and easy dish that everyone asked for seconds of (well, my son had thirds).
+I stumbled across a recipe that I used as a base and modified it to come up with this quick and easy pasta dish that everyone asked for seconds of (well, my son had thirds).

 This is a rich, fat-filled recipe because of the butter and cream, but you can reduce that somewhat by choosing lower fat options.
 But seriously it’s a creamy pasta dish, I can’t imagine that anyone expects it to be low fat and low calories.

 For some reason, people want to add garlic to their pasta when they are boiling it.
 You can, however the pasta really won’t retain too much of the garlic flavor, if any.
 And because you are draining the pasta, you will lose a lot of the garlic through the colander.

 So don’t bother.
 Add the garlic to the sauce, not to the pasta as it boils.

 How do you make a simple cream sauce?

 There are a couple of different ways to make a cream sauce.
 The most popular is probably to melt butter and whisk in flour and heavy cream.
 But when I made this recipe, I skipped the flour and it worked just fine.